-- A pilot is under way with the Integrated Care System, through the Cambridgeshire & Peterborough Health and Wellbeing Integrated Care Strategy on integrating work skills and health advice. - The Greater Cambridge Impact Fund pilot will use social impact investment to help address inequalities, including improving education, skills and employment for young people.
+- A pilot is under way with the Integrated Care System, through the Cambridgeshire & Peterborough Health and Wellbeing Integrated Care Strategy on integrating work skills and health advice. - Cambridge City Council has been exploring the role that social impact funding can play in building community wealth.
+Coming Together: the role that social impact investing can play in Cambridge